KBC Groep: KBC Group: Publication of transparency notification received by KBC Group NV

 Summary of the notification(s)

 KBC Group NV has received a transparency notification dd.
-23 November 2017, which states that BlackRock Inc. has crossed the reporting threshold of 5% (in voting rights) upwards.
+30 November 2017, which states that BlackRock Inc. has crossed the reporting threshold of 5% in voting rights (under A in annex 1) upwards.

 Content of the notification(s)